jigpu/linuxwacom-wiki-archive/wiki/Tablet_PC_Setup.md

 the script.
 If you drag the launcher into a panel it will execute with a single click.

-### N-trig tablet pc's
+### N-trig tablet pc's Script

+N-Trigs can also have the issue of extra lines being drawn even when using the stylus if touch is on.
 If you have the HP TX2z or Dell XT & XT2 you likely have your touch on the evdev driver rather than the Wacom driver.
 In that case the Touch Toggle Script above will not work for you.
 You can use the following script modified for the evdev driver.
+This script works in a different manner from the one above.
+When first toggled it issues the xinput touch disable command (0) and then creates a file called touch\_off in the /tmp directory.
+When toggled again it checks for the presence of the touch\_off file and if present issues the xinput touch enabled (1) command, followed by the deletion of the file.

     #!/bin/bash